dg222599/go-redis-db/README.md

   7. To close the connection use   ``` CTRL + C ```   or  ``` EXIT ```  command.

 # Usage with Docker

-    1. Current repo version has DockerFile in it  , if Docker is installed in the user system then can build the image and run the container directly .
+1. Current repo version has DockerFile in it, if Docker is installed in the user system then can build the image and run the container directly.

-    2. Steps for building the image and running the cotainer.
+2. Steps for building the image and running the container:

+    ```
-        ```docker build -t redis-server-image:latest .```
+    docker build -t redis-server-image:latest .
+    ```

+    ```
-        ```docker run -p 9736:9736 redis-server-image:test```
+    docker run -p 9736:9736 redis-server-image:test
+    ```

-    3. After the server starts successfully on the contianer , use the same steps as listed above with ncat for interacting with the key-value db server.
+3. After the server starts successfully on the container, use the same steps as listed above with ncat for interacting with the key-value db server.